 Los Medanos College has in place policies and procedures that outline the participation of each constituency group - including students - in decision-making processes.
 Student voices and perspectives play a key role in institutional matters that impact, engage, and interest them.
-The College's shared governance structure ensures that all constituency groups can bring forward ideas for institutional improvement.
+The College's shared governance structure ensures that all members of the campus community can bring forward ideas for institutional improvement.

-CCCCD Board Policy 1009 CCCCD Administrative Procedure 1009.01 CCCCD Administrative Procedure 1012.01 SGC Position Paper-Rev 13May2015 Planning Committee Website CCSSE Survey Executive Summary SENSE Survey Results fall 2018 LMC EMP 2020 Student Forums Email-12Feb2020 College Assembly Email Announcement (one with student panel or presentations) A Place to Talk Email Announcement IV.A.3.
+- BP 1009

+- AP 1009.01

+- AP 1012.01

+- SGC Position Paper

+- Planning Committee webpage (membership, charge)

+- Student survey results (CCSSE, SENSE)

+- College Assembly meeting announcements and PPTs (student panels/presentations)

+- A Place to Talk (email announcements)

+IV.A.3.
 Administrators and faculty, through policy and procedures, have a substantive and clearly defined role in institutional governance and exercise a substantial voice in institutional policies, planning, and budget that relate to their areas of responsibility and expertise.

-At Los Medanos College, as noted in IV.A.2, Board Policy 1009 ("Institutional Leadership, Governance, and Decision-Making") and Administrative Procedure 1009.01 ("Participatory Governance") articulate well-defined roles and responsibilities for each constituency group in institutional governance.
+At Los Medanos College, as noted in IV.A.2, Board Policy 1009 and Administrative Procedure 1009.01 articulate well-defined roles and responsibilities for each constituency group in institutional governance.
 The President appoints administrators to governance committees, providing the management team with the opportunity to participate in the development of College and District policies.
-Faculty participation, specifically as it relates to academic and professional matters, is delineated in BP 1009, AP 1009.01, and AP 1009.02 ("Process To Reach Agreement Between the Governing Board and the Faculty Senates Coordinating Council on Districtwide Policies and Procedures Governing Academic and Professional Matters").
+Faculty participation, specifically as it relates to academic and professional matters, is delineated in BP 1009, AP 1009.01, and AP 1009.02.
 This occurs through numerous District-wide and College governance committees, including District Governance Council (DGC), District Consultation Council, LMC's Shared Governance Council, LMC's Planning Committee, and LMC's Accreditation Steering Committee.
 The Academic Senate makes all faculty appointments to these governance bodies, thus ensuring that - as representatives of the faculty - they have an effective and formal role in developing and implementing College and District policies on academic and professional matters.
 Administrative Procedure 1009.02 describes the process by which the CCCCD Chancellor, as designee of the Governing Board, to consult with the Academic Senate presidents through meetings of the Consultation Council and the Faculty Senates Coordinating Council.

-Also described in IV.A.2, Board Policy 1012 and Administrative Procedure 1012.01 ("Institutional Effectiveness: Planning, Assessment and Continuous Improvement") require involvement of administrators and faculty in formulating, reviewing, and implementing plans.
+Also described in IV.A.2, Board Policy 1012 and Administrative Procedure 1012.01 require involvement of administrators and faculty in formulating, reviewing, and implementing plans.
 To this end, the College charges its Planning Committee with developing, implementing, and assessing its strategic plans.
 The Planning Committee meets monthly during the fall and spring, and provides such opportunities for involvement by all constituency groups.
 Together with classified professionals and students, administrators and faculty lend their perspectives, voices, and expertise to important areas such as institutional planning, program review, and institutional effectiveness.
 In 2018-19, faculty, administrators, and their fellow members of the Planning Committee vetted and endorsed a change to institutional planning, consolidating the strategic plan and educational master plan into a single process/document going forward.